 The applicant acknowledges the responsibility to uphold any other pertinent federal or state law, rules, or regulations in the delivery of its online courses.

-All instruction delivered to students in Idaho must be delivered by Idaho state certificated teachers (Section 33-1627 (2), Idaho Code).
-Teachers who instruct said online courses must meet the "Highly Qualified" definition under the No Child Left Behind Act of 2001 in both qualification and instruction practices.
-The applicant acknowledges that Idaho approval covers only courses delivered to Idaho students and delivered by Idaho certificated teachers.
-Teacher information must be included in Form A of the application.
+All instruction delivered to students in Idaho must be delivered by teachers who hold Idaho education credentials.
+Teachers who instruct online courses must meet the "Highly Qualified" definition under the No Child Left Behind Act of 2001 in both qualification and instruction practices.
+The applicant acknowledges that Idaho approval covers only courses delivered to Idaho students and delivered by Idaho certified teachers.
+Teacher credential information must be included in Form A of the application.

 Professional-technical courses are intended to be offered as a part of a program of study.
 Programs of study are an aligned sequence of secondary to postsecondary academic and technical education coursework intended to prepare students for a career by attaining a postsecondary credential or industry certificate.
 The content of professional-technical courses regularly changes and evolves to meet current industry requirements.
 Therefore, it is necessary for providers of professional-technical online courses to coordinate content development with the Idaho Division of Professional Technical Education.
-Potential online course providers should contact Susan Johnson, Curriculum Coordinator, at firstname.lastname@example.org with any questions in regards to professional-technical content alignment.
+Potential online course providers should contact Kristi Enger, PTE Coordinator, at email@example.com with any questions regarding PTE content alignment.

 Please include location reference(s) for each standard found within each submitted course.
 This may include: unit number, section location, paths, or other means to clearly identify the location of standards within a course.
 The alignment reviewer's evaluation form may be used for reference.